Sequential geophysical and flow inversion to characterize fracture networks in subsurface systems: Abstract

 \section{Abstract}

 Subsurface applications including geothermal, geological carbon sequestration, oil and gas, etc., typically involve maximizing either the extraction of energy or the storage of fluids.
-Characterizing the subsurface is extremely complex due to heterogeneity and anisotropy.
-Due to this complexity, there are uncertainties in the subsurface parameters, which need to be estimated from multiple diverse data streams.
-In this paper, we present a non-intrusive sequential inversion framework, for integrating data from geophysical and flow sources to constraint subsurface fracture networks represented as Discrete Fracture Networks (DFN).
-In this approach, we first estimate bounds on the statistics for the DFN fracture orientations using microseismic data.
+Fractures form the main pathways for flow in these systems and locating these fractures is critical for predicting flow.
+However, fracture characterization is a highly uncertain process and data from multiple sources, such as flow and geophysical, is needed to reduce this uncertainty.
+We present a non-intrusive sequential inversion framework, for integrating data from geophysical and flow sources to constrain fracture networks in the subsurface.
+In this framework, we first estimate bounds on the statistics for the fracture orientations using microseismic data.
 These bounds are estimated through a combination of a focal mechanism (physics-based approach) and clustering analysis (statistical approach) of seismic data.
-Then, the fracture lengths are constrained based on the flow data.
-The efficacy of this multi-physics based sequential inversion is demonstrated through a representative synthetic example. \\ \\ \textbf{Keywords:} Sequential inversion, multiple datasets, geophysics, flow, fracture, subsurface modeling.
+Then, the fracture lengths are constrained using flow data.
+The efficacy of this inversion is demonstrated through a representative example. \\ \\ \textbf{Keywords:} sequential inversion, multiple datastreams, geophysics, flow, fracture, subsurface modeling, clustering analysis, $k$-means clustering, Latin hypercube sampling, elbow method.